Wage Loss Replacement Benefits

 Wage loss replacement benefits are subject to source deductions of income tax.

 Wage loss replacement benefits are not subject to QPP contributions when paid by an insurer.
 All the same, wage loss replacement benefits constitute pensionable salary or wages for the beneficiary.
-Consequently, a beneficiary who has not already made the maximum QPP contribution for the current year may make an optional QPP contribution on the benefits when filing his or her income tax return (line 445).
+Consequently, a beneficiary who has not already made the maximum QPP contributions for the year may make an optional QPP contribution on the benefits when filing their income tax return (line 445).